NoahCardoza/square/README.md

 The Circle device uses a method called ARP Spoofing, which in short, means one device pretends to be another device.

-In this script, we try to add a static ARP Entry, which unless the root user deletes it, nevers change.
+In this script, we try to add a static ARP Entry, which unless the root user deletes it, never changes.

 ## More details about ARP Spoofing